laminlabs/lamindb/docs/architecture.md

 ## Distributed architecture

 Within a single team, collaborators often share a single central database as their source of truth.
-However, across teams and organizations, LaminDB is typically used as a distributed system — much like distinct git repositories and objects are shared and transferred across databases.
+However, across teams and organizations, LaminDB is typically used as a distributed system — databases and storage locations are located in different clouds or different computers and objects are shared and transferred across.
 For example, one team might create data in one database on AWS, while another team operating with a database on GCP imports and builds upon those assets.
+Yet another team might run LaminDB entirely on-prem.

 Transferring data from one database to another has two noteworthy properties: